...

 The Role of Prenuptial and Postnuptial Agreements

 Prenuptial and postnuptial agreements can play a significant role in how student loan debt is divided in a Texas divorce.
-These agreements allow couples to outline the division of assets and liabilities, including student loans, in the event of a divorce.
-Texas courts generally uphold these agreements if they were entered into freely and with full disclosure of all assets and liabilities.
+These agreements enable couples to outline the division of assets and liabilities, including student loans, in the event of divorce.
+Texas courts generally uphold these agreements.
+However, this is contingent upon the agreements being entered into freely and with full disclosure of all assets and liabilities.

 Prenuptial agreements, made before marriage, can specify how student loan debt will be handled.
-Similarly, postnuptial agreements, made after marriage, can also dictate the division of student loan debt, provided they meet legal standards and are entered into voluntarily.
-These agreements must be formalized in writing, disclose all assets and liabilities, and be fair to both parties to be valid.
+Similarly, postnuptial agreements made after marriage can dictate the division of student loan debt, provided they meet legal standards and are entered into voluntarily.
+To be valid, these agreements must be formalized in writing.
+They must also disclose all assets and liabilities and ensure fairness to both parties.

 A legally binding prenuptial or postnuptial agreement can help predetermine debt division, ensuring that each spouse is responsible for their own student loan debt.
 Such agreements can bring clarity and lessen disputes during the divorce process, facilitating a smoother transition for both parties.